Voor deze zoekconfiguratie hebben wij helaas geen zoekresultaten kunnen vinden.

 Or just book a seaside cottage and have the beach on your doorstep.
 Take a swim in the water or just snooze in the shade in your garden.
 Let yourself experience what the Dalmatians call 'fjaka' - a nice lazy mood of utter contentment.
 What a better place to experience this than with a view of the jagged coastline, blue waters, undulating white waves… And to finish this marvelous scene - the sun melts at the sea creating a jaw-dropping vista that can quicken the pulse of anyone.

 The variety of Croatian landscapes doesn’t end here.
 The country has an archipelago of more than 1.200 islands in the Adriatic Sea, more than enough for all the beach lovers.
 This large number makes up for a diversity of islands - from completely empty and secluded islands, with just one lighthouse, to islands that are a lively summer destination filled with bars and luxury night clubs.
-As you’ve probably guessed, most of Croatian islands have no people at all.
+As you’ve probably guessed, most Croatian islands have no people at all.
 A whole 80% of them, to be precise.

 Still, the islands are often home to a variety of animals like deers of dolphins.
 Rent a boat and travel around to explore the wildlife on land and underwater!
 A famous island with many yacht owners is Hvar.
-Described by many as ritz, it’s a luxury place where rich people love to spend their time.
+Described by many as the ritz, it’s a luxury place where rich people love to spend their time.
 If you feel like you’d prefer to go back to basics with a natural experience, go southwest of Hvar Town and find the Pakleni archipelago with isles covered in pine woodlands.
 The biggest of those is Sveti Klement, where you can explore the Mediterranean flora going through the naturalistic tiny paths.

 Explore the flora and fauna during your stay in nature

 The wide diversity in landscape ensures that there is a variety of flora and fauna in this country.
 Among the many densely forested areas bears, wolves and some rare bird species can be found.
 During the summer the mountain meadows are completely colored with protected flowers and plants, including the orchid and edelweiss.
-The Croatian flora is mainly characterized by cypresses, olive trees and lavender, but there are more than 3.000 unique plants in specific places like the Velebit mountain and Kvarner islands.
+The Croatian flora is mainly characterized by cypresses, olive trees, and lavender, but there are more than 3.000 unique plants in specific places like the Velebit mountain and Kvarner islands.

 The diversity of landscapes is also reflected in the bird species.
-For a birdwatching holiday it is best that you visit Croatia in the spring and autumn seasons, when there is an abundance of European migratory birds.
+For a birdwatching holiday, it is best that you visit Croatia in the spring and autumn seasons when there is an abundance of European migratory birds.
 The country is an important entry point for the birds travelling to a warmer place before the cold winter starts.
 In the autumn there is a remarkable abundance of birds - those that prepare to leave for the African continent, and the ones that reached Croatia after travelling from the north.
 Among the species that you can encounter are the hoopoe, Eurasian hobby, little ringed plover, nightingale, European bee-eater, the spotted sandpiper, and more.
 Note - prepare for an early morning when the birds are most active.
 Spring is the other season when bird experts can have a privileged experience (also beautiful weather).
-You can book a happy Easter holiday with celebration and activities in nature!
+You can book a happy Easter holiday with celebrations and activities in nature!
 Actually, it’s a national joy when the beautiful stork comes back to Croatia to nest.

 National Park Plitvice Lake